bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ```

 ### Run three parallel Kurento media servers
-[ Available in BigBluebutton 2.2.24 ]
+[ Available in BigBluebutton 2.2.24 (and later releases of 2.2.x) ]

 Kurento media server handles three different types of media streams: listen only, webcams, and screen share.